NLP Beliefs and NLP Belief Change

-In NLP we explore the impact of beliefs.
-We are interested in how they affect us, and we are prepared to examine and ‘try on’ different beliefs to see what works best.
+In NLP, we explore the impact of beliefs.
+We are interested in how they affect us and are prepared to examine and ‘try on’ different beliefs to see what works best.

 If we believe we can, we probably will.

-Some beliefs are a mental habit, without any real-world evidence supporting them.
+Some beliefs are mental habits without any real-world evidence supporting them.
 This is natural, and even the most sceptical-minded among us have some beliefs like that.
-One of the really interesting qualities about beliefs is that we can hold them at a deep level.
-We assume that they are ‘true’ and don’t realise how they are affecting what we do.
-We can even hold them in such a way that we get really upset if someone dares to question them.
+One of the fascinating qualities of beliefs is that we can hold them at a deep level.
+We assume they are ‘true’ and don’t realise how they affect what we do.
+We can even hold them in such a way that we get distraught if someone dares to question them.